Will-Carrara/nex-animate/README.md

-# NASA EARTH EXCHANGE ANIMATION
+# NASA EARTH EXCHANGE ANIMATE
 >
 >
 > ## Abstract
 > This document provides a brief description of the animation tool set developed by the NASA Earth Exchange program.
 These tools can be used to animate remote sensing data with a .HDF file extension.
-This process uses a deep learning VAE-GAN Architecture for unsupervised image-to-image translation with shared spectral reconstruction loss which was trained on GOES-16/17 and Himawari-8 L1B data processed by GeoNEX.
-More information on this model can be found [here]('https://github.com/tjvandal/unsupervised-spectral-synthesis').
+To approximate true color, this process uses a deep learning VAE-GAN Architecture for unsupervised image-to-image translation with shared spectral reconstruction loss which was trained on GOES-16/17 and Himawari-8 L1B data processed by GeoNEX.
+More information on this model can be found [here](https://github.com/tjvandal/unsupervised-spectral-synthesis).
 >
 >
 > ## Tutorial